West Fallowfield Township, Chester County, Pennsylvania

-West Fallowfield Township is a township in Chester County, Pennsylvania, United States.
-The population was 2,566 at the 2010 census.
-It includes the unincorporated village of Cochranville.
+West Fallowfield Township is a township that is located in Chester County, Pennsylvania, United States.
+The population was 2,566 at the time of the 2010 census.
+The township includes the unincorporated village of Cochranville.

 History

-The Bridge in West Fallowfield Township, Mercer's Mill Covered Bridge, and Joseph and Esther Phillips Plantation are listed on the National Register of Historic Places.
+Three locations in the township, Bridge in West Fallowfield Township, Mercer's Mill Covered Bridge, and Joseph and Esther Phillips Plantation are listed on the National Register of Historic Places.

 Geography

-According to the United States Census Bureau, the township has a total area of 18.1 sqmi, all of it land.
+According to the U.S. Census Bureau, the township has a total area of 18.1 sqmi, all land.

 Demographics

-At the 2010 census, the township was 89.7% non-Hispanic White, 1.5% Black or African American, 0.9% Asian, and 1.6% were two or more races.
+As of the 2010 census, the township was 89.7% non-Hispanic White, 1.5% Black or African American, 0.9% Asian, and 1.6% were two or more races.
 6.8% of the population were of Hispanic or Latino ancestry.

-At the 2000 census there were 2,485 people, 829 households, and 674 families living in the township.
-The population density was 137.5 people per square mile (53.1/km2).
-There were 858 housing units at an average density of 47.5/sq mi (18.3/km2).
-The racial makeup of the township was 96.54% White, 0.93% African American, 0.28% Native American, 0.24% Asian, 1.09% from other races, and 0.93% from two or more races.
-Hispanic or Latino of any race were 2.29%.

-There were 829 households, 39.3% had children under the age of 18 living with them, 70.1% were married couples living together, 7.6% had a female householder with no husband present, and 18.6% were non-families.
-15.4% of households were made up of individuals, and 5.3% were one person aged 65 or older.
-The average household size was 3.00 and the average family size was 3.32.

-The age distribution was 30.3% under the age of 18, 8.3% from 18 to 24, 28.1% from 25 to 44, 22.4% from 45 to 64, and 10.8% 65 or older.
-The median age was 35 years.
-For every 100 females there were 101.1 males.
-For every 100 females age 18 and over, there were 97.5 males.